zonemaster/zonemaster-backend/docs/API.md

 ## Purpose

 This document describes the JSON-RPC API provided by the Zonemaster *Web backend*.
-This API provides means to perform health checks of single or batched domains, and to query for lists and details of previous health check results of single domains.
+This API provides means to check the health of domains and to fetch domain health reports.
+Health checks are called *tests* in Zonemaster lingo.

 ## Protocol